When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Resetting a router or modem deletes all the information you have put in to personalize the router.

-You essentially have a new router after a rest.
-Therefore, ensure that this is your router’s best course of action when issues arise.
+After a rest, you essentially have a new router.
+Therefore, ensure that this is your router’s best action when issues arise.

 See Also